IORoot/HouseQuests_wiki/docs/Features/overlays.md

 ## 🚉 London Train Stations

-For those who commute into London, one of the most important pieces of information is where are the train stations.
+For those who commute to London, one of the most important pieces of information is where are the train stations.
 This toggle button will show most stations within and around the M25 boundary of London.
 Click on the marker for:
 - Station Name
 - Zone of Station
 - Postcode
 - Longitude / Latitude
-- A link to more details of the station.
+- A link to more details about the station.

 ## 🚅 National Rail Lines